faizan-m/faizan-m.github.io/experience.md

 #### (C++, Python, Go)
 ### May 2019 - August 2019

-CTRL Labs is developing an EMG-based, non-invasive neural interface called CTRL Kit with potential applications in AR/VR, Robotics and general Human-Machine Interaction.
+CTRL Labs was developing an EMG-based, non-invasive neural interface called CTRL Kit with potential applications in AR/VR, Robotics and general Human-Machine Interaction.

 My first project was interfacing a hexapod robot with CTRL Kit allowing the robot's legs to mimic finger movements of a human user.
 I also developed a "soccer-mode" that allows the user to move the robot and individually kick its legs using muscle movements and gestures.
 I believe such control schemes have the potential to be incredibly intuitive and can help break down the interaction barrier with robots.